benedekfazekas/uberrepl/README.md

 Prerequisites
 =============

 Strictly speaking there is not much.
 But uberrepl assumes a few things.
 First of all it assumes that your subprojects are all created using the same template to support repl driven development.
 Meaning you have a dev directory which is only on the classpath for the dev profile and that you are using Stuart Sierra's workflow more or less: see [his blogpost](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded) and/or [Simon Katz's sample project](https://github.com/simon-katz/clojure-workflow-demo).
 It also assumes that you create a repl namespace in a dedicated directory under dev directory which your user namespace uses in your projects.
 To set up your projects properly is no magic, please see sample projects for details.
+Alternatively you can use [this](https://github.com/benedekfazekas/reloaded) leiningen template derived from Stuart Sierra's reloaded template to create your project initially.
+This template is uberrepl compliant out of the box.

-If your subprojects are set up properly but somewhat differently than the sample projects you might need to tweak the variables in dev/user.clj to point to the right directories in your subprojects.
+If your subprojects are set up properly but somewhat differently than the sample projects you might need to tweak the variables in `uberrepl/dev/user.clj` to point to the right directories in your subprojects.
 Same goes for the variables defining the prefixes for certain app manager functions in your subprojects.

 Usage
 =====